 Naturetrek tour to the Maldives

 Naturetrek offers a 10-day holiday, including a 7-night whale watching cruise, through the warm turquoise waters surrounding the Maldives.

 - Large pods of Spinner, Striped & Risso’s Dolphins

-- Other cetaceans including Short-finned Pilot Whale, Dwarf Sperm Whale, Sperm Whale & 0 Killer Whale
+- Other cetaceans including Short-finned Pilot Whale, Dwarf Sperm Whale, Sperm Whale & Orca

 - A chance to see rarities such as Rough-toothed Dolphin & Blainville’s Beaked Whale

 Manta Rays, flying fish & a myriad of other fish, corals & marine-life

 WHAT YOU'VE BEEN SAYING ABOUT OUR Maldives HOLIDAYS

 The trip was very well organised and the staff on the Ari Queen were very helpful.
 The food, considering it was on board was very good, very imaginative and also could not have been fresher as it was virtually sea to table.
 Chas and Jenny also very good and were informative and helpful.
 A thoroughly good holiday.